 Leasehold improvements are amortized over the term of the lease or the estimated useful life of the asset, whichever is shorter.
-Depreciation and amortization of fixed assets was approximately \$2,996, \$2,865 and \$3,108 for the years ended July 31, 2005, 2004 and 2003, respectively.
+Depreciation and amortization of fixed assets was approximately \$1,359 for the five month period ended December 31, 2005 and \$2,996, \$2,865 and \$3,108 for the years ended July 31, 2005, 2004 and 2003, respectively.

-During the year ended July 31, 2005, we, utilizing the services of third party appraisers, performed an inventory of all fixed assets.
-Performance of the inventory found that assets with a cost of approximately \$4,600 and accumulated depreciation of approximately \$4,500 currently included in our accounting records were no longer in service and held by us.
+During the year ended July 31, 2005 we, utilizing the services of third party appraisers, performed an inventory of all fixed assets.
+Performance of the inventory found that assets with a cost of approximately \$4,600 and accumulated depreciation of approximately \$4,500 included in our accounting records at the time were no longer in service and held by us.
 Consequently, we recorded a loss on disposal of assets of approximately \$100 for the year ended July 31, 2005.

-We have classified the property, plant and equipment of CFC as property, plant and equipment held for sale as of July 31, 2004 as per the guidelines set forth in SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" (see Note 6).
+We have classified the property, plant and equipment of CFC as property, plant and equipment held for sale as of July 31, 2004 under SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" (see Note 6).